tomi-vanek/elem-kit/README.md

 # Elem Kit

-Set of standard web components
+Set of standard web components.
+Browser is the framework.
+Let's make web development great again.

 ## Installation

+Install the package using npm.

 ```bash
 npm install elem-kit
 ```

 ## Usage

+Use the components in your project by importing the `index.js` file.

 ```html
 <script src="./node_modules/elem-kit/index.js"></script>